docker-blueprint/core/README.md

 # Installation

-Installation is done by cloning this repository and symlinking the `entrypoint.sh` script from one of the `bin` directories on the system (`/usr/local/bin` by default).
+Installation is done by cloning this repository and symlinking the `entrypoint.sh` script to one of the `bin` directories on the system (`/usr/local/bin` by default).

 To ease the process of installation you can invoke this one-liner that will